Fall 2025 Edition

 • A separate form should be used for each individual project.

-• Proposals can be submitted as art displays, posters, or virtual oral presentations.
+• Proposals can be submitted as visual displays, posters, or virtual presentations of all types.

 *Note: You will need to write an abstract for your submission if you are presenting at the Symposium of Student Scholars.